-Alameda LAFCO has worked with the cities of Livermore and Pleasanton to consider and approve several annexation applications for unincorporated "island" properties substantially surrounded by incorporated lands, has considered an out-of-area service agreement to extend sewer services to a proposed project in Livermore Valley known as Beyer Ranch (that project was approved by the County but is permit subsequently

-SFRWQCB, Order # R2-2014-0029, Waste Discharge Requirements for the Wine Group, LLC., Concannon Winery Wastewater Management Systems, July 9, 2014 lapsed), and to consider the appropriate Sphere for certain gravel quarry properties within the Chain of Lakes.
+Alameda LAFCO has worked with the cities of Livermore and Pleasanton to consider and approve several annexation applications for unincorporated "island" properties substantially surrounded by incorporated lands, has considered an out-of-area service agreement to extend sewer services to a proposed project in Livermore Valley known as Beyer Ranch (that project was approved by the County but its permit subsequently lapsed), and to consider the appropriate Sphere for certain gravel quarry properties within the Chain of Lakes.
 None of these prior Alameda LAFCO actions or considerations for "island" properties have materially altered or affected municipal services or changes of organization within the South Livermore Valley.